 The type of crack determines how you fill in the cracked areas of your ring.
 Re-attach the ends and re-size the ring back to its size.
 Repairing without checking the size results in the wrong size.
 More cracks attract an entire replacement of the band.

-Wooden ring making supplies
+Wooden ring turning supplies

 When making rings, pick tools and materials that boost your creative side.
 Appropriate tools include standard tools that help you start and finish your project without missing a single step.
 Lack of proper tools compromises the performance of the ring tool and the quality of your work.

 It brings a lot of problems.
 Avoid spending money on low-quality products since that can cause a lot of frustration than enjoyment.
-The tools include pliers, magnifying glasses, blades, sandpaper: a mini lathe, ring mandrel, ruler, drills, and drill bits.
+The tools include pliers, magnifying glasses, blades, sandpaper: a mini lathe, ring mandrel, a ruler, drills, and drill bits.

-How to fix bent ring without mandrel
+How to fix a bent ring without a mandrel